WinTweaks/windows-optimization/tools/command-line-tools/README.md

 # Windows 10 Command Line Tools

 All of these batch scripts and executables should be installed in the **C:\Windows** folder for proper execution.
-Each is meant to be executed from the command line with command line arguments.
+They are designed to be executed from the command line with command line arguments.

 Installation: